 Olivia Eshe Holt (b.
-1998) is a visual artist native to Detroit, Michigan.
-Her artistry spans from traditional handcrafting to experimental techniques in ceramics, masonry, and mixed media.
-She is interested in mud materiality, cognition through craft, diasporic traditions of symbolic encoding, and contemporary forms of meaning-making
+1998) is a visual artist from Detroit, Michigan.
+Her artistry spans from traditional handcrafting to experimental techniques in ceramics, art furniture, and mixed media sculpture.
+She earned her BFA in Product Design with a minor in Craft & Material Studies from the College for Creative Studies.

 Earthern Cement Scuplture.
 2025